mixvd/helix-plugins/README.md

 > You need these content pack in order to make the Gambling plugin work:
 > [IX - Slot Machine Content](https://steamcommunity.com/sharedfiles/filedetails/?id=3140925328)

+# Cinematic Text

+Add a panel to create cinematic effect with custom text on all player screen.

 # NPC Drop

 Add a simple way (but not efficient) to make NPC drop items.